seantwie03/sluug_stllug_site/README.md

 The primary Content Collection is for our Meetings in `/src/content/meetings`.
 Each file in this collection represents a meeting with one or more presentations.
 The Meetings collection contains information for both SLUUG and STLLUG.
 Housing all of our meetings in a single collection allows them to easily be displayed on the 'Home' page in chronological order.
 Additionally we can [filter](https://docs.astro.build/en/guides/content-collections/#filtering-collection-queries) the collection to only show SLUUG or STLLUG when needed.

-For a full listing of all the frontmatter fields, check the `meetingCollection` schema in `/src/content/config.ts`
+For a full listing of all the json fields, check the `meetingCollection` schema in `/src/content/config.ts`

 ### Presenters